ČSK Uherský Brod

 ČSK Uherský Brod is a Czech football club located in Uherský Brod.
-It currently plays in the Czech Fourth Division.
+It currently plays in the Moravian-Silesian Football League.

 In the 1994–95 season, the club played in the Czech 2.
 Liga, finishing 15th of 18 teams and being relegated in its only season at such a level.
 While playing in the Czech Fourth Division, the club reached the third round of the 2003–04 Czech Cup before suffering a heavy 8–0 home defeat against FC Tescoma Zlín.